Universal few-body physics in a harmonic trap

 We now turn to the system of four identical bosons with $L^P=0^+$.
 This system is of high experimental interest and the behavior of the states in free space is well known \cite{Hammer:2006ct,Stecher:2008}.
 Figure \ref{fig:4L0P0sym-1} shows the calculated spectrum in the unitary limit as a function of $N$ for $\epsilon^{\left(3\right)}=-1$.

 The dashed line indicates the value of the cutoff $N$ at which $N\approx 5 E/(\hbar\omega)$.
 For most of the states, the condition $N\simgt 5 E/(\hbar\omega)$ is not satisfied and we therefore have to rely on the extrapolation.
-Efimov-like states are extrapolated with a quadratic polynomial.
+Again, we find both Efimov-like states which are sensitive to the value of $\epsilon^{\left(3\right)}$ and universal states which are independent of $\epsilon^{\left(3\right)}$.
+At higher energies, we also find non-interacting eigenstates which are insensitive to both $\epsilon^{\left(2\right)}$ and $\epsilon^{\left(3\right)}$.
+In the following, we focus on the Efimov-like states.
+They are extrapolated with a quadratic polynomial.
 Some of the extrapolations are shown by the solid lines in Fig.~\ref{fig:4L0P0sym-1}.
 Again, we estimate the uncertainty from the extrapolation conservatively as being equal to the energy shift from the last calculated value to the extrapolated value.